Dr Anthony F.J. van Raan

 Professor Van Raan's advisory work has been frequently used by the government of the Netherlands,

-of other European Union member states, the European Commission, the OECD,
+and other European Union member states, by the European Commission, the OECD,

-and by national other European scientific organizations such as the Netherlands Organization for Scientific Research (NWO),
+by other European scientific organizations such as the Netherlands Organization for Scientific Research (NWO),

-the Royal Netherlands Academy of Sciences (KNAW), the Deutsche Forschungsgemeinschaft (DFG)
+Royal Netherlands Academy of Sciences (KNAW), Deutsche Forschungsgemeinschaft (DFG),

-He is currently menber of the Expert Group on Monitoring and
+He recently (2013-2015) has been member of the Expert Group on Monitoring and

 Evaluation of the European Research Council (ERC)